eknovoa/eknovoa/README.md

 ### 👋 Hi, I'm Erin!

-🌱 Recent graduate with second degree in Software Engineering and a former bachelor's degree in Economics<br/>
+🌱 Incoming Masters of Science in Data Science student with Eastern University (starting January 2026) 🎓 Recent graduate with second degree in Software Engineering and a former bachelor's degree in Economics<br/>
 💻 Became self-taught in mobile development and developed two mobile applications<br/>

 You can check out my links below:<br/>